 An action that reads the complete contents of a file and returns it.
 This action can be used instead of the (lazy) readFile action if the contents of the file might be changed.

 '''

-updateFile :: (String o String) o String o IO ()
+updateFile :: (String

+ightarrow String)

+ightarrow String

+ightarrow IO ()

 '''

 An action that updates the contents of a file.

 '''

 exclusiveIO :: String

 ightarrow IO a

 ightarrow IO a

 '''